ubc-library-rc/gis-spatial-stories/content/project-design.md

-## 2. Evaluating Constraints
+## 2. Identifying Constraints
 Constraints, such as those around time and resources, limit what you can do.
 However, by identifying your constraints before beginning a project you actually enable yourself to explore within reason, taking on only as much as you can handle.
 Below are some questions to get you thinking about what constraints you may have.
 Feel welcome to jot down those specific to your project in your worksheet.

   - What is your timeframe/timeline?
-Are there benchmarks for progress, ie, when youd like to get various stages done by?
+Are there benchmarks for progress, ie, when you'd like to get various stages done by?
 To whom are you accountable?

   - Are you working alone or within a team?
 If working with others, it can be helpful to identify who is responsible for what before you begin.